SmartPracticeschool/llSPS-INT-263-AI-Powered-News-Search-App-Level-1-/README.md

 Here in this project we have deployed this news search app that searches news based on the keywords we give, and retrieve that news with most popularity filter. <br>
 Moreover, for integration part, we integrated whole service with Slack.
 Where we can chat with that bot to get desired news.<br>

+# Internship Feedback
+This internship has been most learning period of my life.
+Because before this I was not introduced to Node or IBM watson, so this internship gave me lot of learnings.